What is csrss.exe Process in Windows? Is it a Virus? How to Identify Orignal file?

-What is csrss.exe?
-The csrss.exe is Client Server Runtime Subsystem process file which must run all the time on Windows OS.
+The csrss.exe is a Client Server Runtime Subsystem process file, which must run all the time on Windows OS.
 Csrss.exe file works for Win32 console windows, manage the majority of the graphical instruction sets including GUI shutdown, creating or deleting threads and some parts of the 16-bit virtual MS-DOS.
+In laptops, the csrss.exe process file works dependently with power management schemes defined by the systems under Control Panel option.

 How many csrss.exe files run in Windows OS?

-There is just a single csrss.exe file exists on Windows operating system but users may experience that more than one instance of csrss.exe are running under Task Manager as this is the case in Windows Vista which we observed that at least two instances of csrss.exe run at the same time.
-The number of csrss.exe file instances may differ according to the operating system version but still the Windows OS has just one csrss.exe file (see below where is csrss.exe located).
+There is just a single csrss.exe file exists on Windows operating system, but users may experience that more than one instance of csrss.exe are running under Task Manager as this is the case in Windows Vista which we observed that at least two instances of csrss.exe run at the same time.
+The number of csrss.exe file instances may differ according to the operating system version, but still, the Windows OS has just one csrss.exe file (see below where is csrss.exe located).

 Can we remove csrss.exe?